idashSNU/Imputation/README.md

 $ ./enc_impute 40 80
 ```

-When you want to deal with low MAF data, define `number_of_targetSNP` = 117, then the other parameters are the same as original `Total` data.
+When you want to deal with low MAF data, When you want to deal with low MAF data, define number_of_targetSNP = 117 and set the other parameters by the same as original Total data.

 ### For EUR/AMR/AFR Dataset
 In the case of EUR/AMR/AFR Dataset, the command line is fixed as